balamkondababu/amazonmobileapp/README.md

 extent-config.xml : to customize the extent report

-log4j2.properties : configuration file to create loga in console and file
+log4j2.properties : configuration file to store logs in console and file

 src/java/TestRunner : TestRunner file contains step definitions path, feature file path. we can execute tests using this file.